 - Put the area of application in a stretched position.

 - Apply the tape to your skin, pressing down 2-inch sections at a time, making sure there is no tension in the ends of the tape.

 - After applying the tape to your skin, use the palm of your hand to rub the tape vigorously to activate the adhesive.

 - Wait at least 30 minutes after applying the tape to begin physical activity.

-Q: How long does the tape last?
+q: How long does the tape last?

-A: Kinesiology tape can stay on the skin for 3-5 days.
+The best kinesiology tape can stay on the skin for 3-5 days.
 However, there are factors that can prevent it from adhering well.
 Keep the following things in mind during and after applying your tape:

 - Shave the area to be taped.
 If you don’t, the tape won’t stick to your skin.